datalad/datalad/docs/run_tests.rst

 python-subunit).
 All these tests are implemented in ``datalad/tests/test_kraut.py`` and can be executed via subunit as such::

-  % PYTHONPATH=. python -m subunit.run datalad.tests.test_testkraut
+  % PYTHONPATH=. python -m subunit.run datalad.tests.test_kraut

 for a more convenient display of results subunit provides a number of filter commands that can read a subunit stream from stdin.
 For example::

-  % PYTHONPATH=. python -m subunit.run datalad.tests.test_testkraut | subunit2pyunit
+  % PYTHONPATH=. python -m subunit.run datalad.tests.test_kraut | subunit2pyunit

 generates standard pyunit-style output. ``subunit2csv``, ``subunit2gtk``,
 ``subunit-ls`` additional potentially useful filters.